 We are the first to admit, however, that simply having a written document is not enough, and that there needs to be further guidance around solutions.
 It is time for an open conversation and collective actions and the work needs to be done by women and men; the environment has to change.
 Miller Center, in collaboration with our friends and partners at Conveners.org, Echoing Green, Resonate, Draper Richards Kaplan Foundation, and Skoll Foundation, are working together to propose a two-part session for this year’s 2018 SOCAP Open.
 In view of the #MeToo movement, we are proposing sessions that will create and establish a collective voice on behavioral norms in the social enterprise and impact investing communities as well as an exploration of how to balance zero tolerance and restorative justice. #TIMESUPNOW

-Photo and image credits: banner image by Lum3n.com on pexels.com; Sustainable Development Goals courtesy of United Nations Department of Public Information; photo of Ayla Schlosser courtesy of Resonate.
+Photo and image credits: banner image from Today Testing; Sustainable Development Goals courtesy of United Nations Department of Public Information; photo of Ayla Schlosser courtesy of Resonate.